circlefin/malachite/docs/development-proposals/accountability.md

-A more involved inspection shows that if a correct process `p` locks a value (setting `lockedValue_p` and `lockedRound_p` in lines 38 and 39) then it sends a prevote for a different value in a later round (line 30) **only if** the condition of lines 28/29 is satisfied, that is, only of it receives a proposal and 2f+1 matching prevotes for the value in round `vr` that satisfies `vr >= lockedRound_p` (line 29).
+A more involved inspection shows that if a correct process `p` locks a value (setting `lockedValue_p` and `lockedRound_p` in lines 38 and 39) then it sends a prevote for a different value in a later round (line 30) **only if** the condition of lines 28/29 is satisfied.
+That is, only of it receives a proposal and 2f+1 matching prevotes for the value in round `vr` that satisfies `vr >= lockedRound_p` (line 29).
 In other words

-- **[Amnesia]** a correct process never sends a prevote for a value `val` if it has locked a different value `val2` before, and hasn't received a proposal and sufficiently many prevotes for `val2` with valid round `vr >= lockedRound_p`.
+- **[Amnesia]** a correct process never sends a prevote for a value `v` if it has locked a different value `val2` before, and hasn't received a proposal and sufficiently many prevotes for `val2` with valid round `vr >= lockedRound_p`.